-3) Top entrance made using either a migratory cover and shims or a telescoping cover with a homemade rest which has two positions to open up the entrance in summer and reduce it in winter.
-Either way you want an entrance that spans the entire front face of the hive.
+3) Top entrance made using either a migratory cover and shims, or a telescoping cover with a homemade rest which has two positions to open up the entrance in summer and reduce it in winter.
+Either way, you want an entrance that spans the entire front face of the hive.
 I discovered this almost accidentally with a nuc which had a very small entrance.
 I was worried it might be too hot and propped the lid open at the front lip with a stick.
 The bees love a top entrance.
-The difference in the amount of foraging and the build up of resources inside the hive is obvious to even casual observation when you have two otherwise equal hives.
+The difference in the amount of foraging and the build-up of resources inside the hive is obvious to even casual observation when you have two otherwise equal hives.

 4) Foundationless frames with a bare wooden starter strip.
-If you want you can use a little wax in the groove to help hold the starter strip in place.
+If you want, you can use a little wax in the groove to help hold the starter strip in place.
 Let the bees build on bare wood.
 Their attachment will be much stronger than to a melted wax coating.
 Foundation is made from old contaminated wax.
-If you use foundation you are not chemical free.
+If you use foundation you are not chemical-free.
 Letting the bees draw their own wax is key to the future health of your hive.
 Harvesting older frames wax and all is the best way to keep out any contaminates the workers bring into the hive.

 5) No painting.
 Paint is just another chemical.
 Keep it away from your bees.
-Your equipment will last just a long as if it was painted since you won’t be chiseling and prying at it like a commercial migratory operation.
+Your equipment will last just as long as if it was painted since you won’t be chiseling and prying at it like a commercial migratory operation.
 I would also recommend using cypress boxes and covers if you live in a wet climate.
 I love the weathered look of unpainted hives after a few years exposed to the elements.

 6) No Chemicals.
 I have talked about this extensively in other posts.
 If you are using anything in the hive you are not a natural beekeeper.
 Chemicals kill bees, either quickly or slowly, they have no place in your hive.
-In principal I am opposed to feeding the bees even sugar water.
+In principle, I am opposed to feeding the bees even sugar water.
 I have done it in the past and probably only succeeded in propping up a doomed hive a little longer

 7) No Queen Excluder.
 Let the queen go where she needs to go in all seasons.
 Take frames of honey from where you find them, replace them with empty frames so the bees can draw fresh wax.
 Put frames of brood back in the hive as close to where you found them as possible.
 The bees probably put them there for a reason.